pucrs-automated-planning/pddl-formalization/README.md

 Below are images of the problem instances that you need to model in PDDL, once you are done making your domain file.
-The legend that accompanies each image should be fairly self-explanatory; remember, you must model connections between hallway-locations for Robby to move from one to the other, and you can only enter and exit between a hallway-location and a room that are connected.
-In the instances shown in Figures 1 through 3, any locations that share an edge can be considered connected (you do not need to explicitly model doors).
-Locations that share only corners and no edges are not connected.
+The legend that accompanies each image should be fairly self-explanatory; remember, you must model corridors between rooms-rooms for the hero to move from one to the other, and you can only move between connected rooms and visited each room only **once**.
+Problems are specified such that cells stand for rooms and edges between them represent corridors.
+“I” is an initial hero's position, “G” is hero's desired goal position, “S” indicates sword, “M” is a monster, and “T” stands for trap.

 ![Problem 1](https://cloud.githubusercontent.com/assets/11094484/9399863/ad555250-4790-11e5-8ba3-c5d888b53f91.png "Problem 1")
 _Figure 1 - Problem 1_